Learning with Spike Synchrony in Spiking Neural Networks: Introduction

+Synchrony among neurons is widely observed across various brain regions during cognitive processes such as memory recall, sensory binding, and attention modulation \cite{engel2001dynamic, singer1999neuronal}.
+This synchronized activity is not accidental; it is believed to play a key role in neural coding by linking distributed neural activities and strengthening the reliability of neural communication \cite{brette2012computing, arenas2008synchronization}.
+Both theoretical and experimental studies indicate that neural synchrony improves response reliability, enhances plasticity thresholds, and contributes to stable attractor dynamics during learning \cite{baruchi2008emergence, kembay2025quantitative, huguenard2007thalamic}.
 Moreover, studies have demonstrated that precisely timed synchrony among groups of neurons can trigger long-term potentiation (LTP) even in the absence of pairwise spike causality \cite{anisimova2023spike,frey1997synaptic,markram1997regulation}.
-These findings challenge the sufficiency of pair-based STDP rules and suggest that collective spike patterns, rather than isolated spike timings, may serve as more biologically plausible drivers of synaptic change~\cite{krueger1993neuronal, patel2023local}.
+These findings challenge the sufficiency of pair-based STDP rules and suggest that collective spike patterns, rather than isolated spike timings, might be more biologically relevant for driving synaptic changes \cite{krueger1993neuronal, patel2023local}.

-Yet, despite this biological insight, most computational SNN models incorporating STDP continue to focus on localized, pairwise plasticity.
-This narrow scope limits their capacity to model coordinated learning behaviors that emerge from ensemble activity.
-Furthermore, many high-performing STDP-based models still rely on convolutional architectures for feature extraction \cite{stdp8, stdp9}, which, while partially inspired by local receptive fields in early visual cortex, impose rigid weight-sharing assumptions that do not fully reflect the heterogeneous connectivity patterns observed in biological neurons.
-Moreover, such convolutional structures are often inefficient to implement on neuromorphic hardware due to their reliance on dense weight sharing and non-local memory access \cite{singer1999neuronal,uhlhaas2009neural,harris2015long,harris2005neural}.

-To bridge this gap, we propose \textbf{S}pike-\textbf{S}ynchrony-\textbf{D}ependent \textbf{P}lasticity (SSDP) -- a novel synaptic learning rule that integrates both temporal correlation and spike synchrony across neuronal populations.
-SSDP extends the STDP paradigm by modulating synaptic changes not only based on pre-post spike timing but also on the degree of co-activation among group neurons.
-The use of synchrony as an explicit learning signal in SSDP enables a closer alignment with the dynamics of biological neural systems, which rely heavily on population-level coding and local circuit cooperation.
-Importantly, SSDP incorporates two modulatory functions that allow temporally proximate spikes to induce potentiation, rather than requiring strictly synchronous activity, which better reflects the inherent variability in biological spike timing.
+We propose \textbf{S}pike-\textbf{S}ynchrony-\textbf{D}ependent \textbf{P}lasticity (SSDP), a minimal training-time local rule that turns population synchrony into a structure-aware signal.
+SSDP adjusts synaptic weights according to the degree of coordinated pre–post firing within a short window, using a symmetric Gaussian kernel so that near-coincident spikes still contribute to potentiation.
+The rule complements backpropagation instead of replacing it: the forward graph remains unchanged; updates are clipped and applied to a sparse parameter subset \emph{after} the optimizer step; and the computational overhead scales linearly with neuron counts via broadcasted outer products rather than pair enumeration.
+This design targets three engineering goals: (i) steadier convergence with lower loss variance, (ii) more structured representations, and (iii) robustness to spike-time jitter and event noise, all at negligible compute and memory overhead.